Updated on June 23, 2017

 Drawback: Employee pays 100% of the premium plus 2% for administration (no Commonwealth contribution).
 Maximum coverage length – 18 months.

-Procedure: If the employee elects COBRA, check the COBRA block on Insurance Enrollment and Change Form (Form-1) before sending it to the GIC.
+Procedure: If the employee elects COBRA, check the COBRA block on Employment Status Change Form (Form-1A) before sending it to the GIC.
 Give the employee a COBRA application (available on the GIC’s website.)
-Advise the employee that although he/she has 60 days to elect COBRA coverage, the coverage is effective the first day of the month following the coverage end date.
+Advise the employee that although he/she has 60 days to elect COBRA coverage, the coverage is effective the first day of the month following the coverage end date (see chart above).
 The longer the employee waits to send in the application, the more he/she will owe in retroactive premiums.

 Instruct the employee to complete and send the COBRA application directly to the GIC.